Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 We should add that the Agile Manifesto is universal — we can apply it to different areas of life, not just creating a digital product.

-Although let's keep in mind that its core idea is expressed in the fact that organizations have dysfunctions that hinder work and cause individuals not to realize their full potential.
+Let's remember that its core idea is that organizations have dysfunctions that hinder work and prevent individuals from realizing their full potential.

-That's why it shouldn't be surprising that "Agile" is not only used by companies that do programming.
-An example is the MIXD studio in Wroclaw, which was established in January 2018.
-The company designs commercial interiors: such as restaurants, hotels, retail chains, and offices, including those for the American IT sector.
+That's why it shouldn't be surprising that "agile" is not only used by companies that do programming.
+An example is the MIXD studio in Wroclaw, established in January 2018.
+The company designs commercial interiors for restaurants, hotels, retail chains, and offices, including those for the American IT sector.

-The company's revenue increased by 230% just a couple of months after launch.
-MIXD's founder, Piotr Kalinowski, admitted that this success is, among other things, the result of operating in the spirit of Agile methodology.
+A couple of months after launch, the company's revenue increased by 230%.
+MIXD's founder, Piotr Kalinowski, admitted that this success is, among other things, the result of operating in the spirit of agile methodology.

 ..."Agile" is not only used by companies that do programming.

-In MIXD, a vision and a plan are formed, which are characteristics of the Cascade, but both elements refer only to what is sure not to change.
+In MIXD, a vision and a plan are formed, which are characteristics of the cascade strategy, but both elements refer only to what is sure not to change.

-As a result, the Wroclaw-based company, during the work, creates, among other things, a product roadmap and milestones consisting of periods of one to three months, as well as sprints.
+As a result, during the work, the Wroclaw-based company creates, among other things, a product roadmap and milestones consisting of one- to three-month periods and sprints.

-However, the key is continuous cooperation with a customer, which ensures that a product is improved according to the customer's needs.
+However, the key is continuous cooperation with customers and continuous improvement, which ensures that a product is enhanced according to their needs.

-Unfortunately, Agile management won't work for all companies.
-It'll especially be a problem in those organizations where people avoid responsibility.
+Unfortunately, agile management will not work for all companies.
+It will be especially problematic in organizations where people avoid responsibility.

 The initial enthusiasm about a new management method will be replaced by sinking back into contracts and documentation.